Osteoporosis and osteopenia

-The aging of the population has been pronounced over the past 3-4 decades with the 45 and up age group growing 70% greater than those under 45 years.
+The aging of the population has been pronounced over the past 3-4 decades with the 45 and up age group growing approximately 3 times greater than those under 45 years.
 A natural result has been increasing numbers of persons with diseases that are highly related to aging including osteoporosis and osteopenia.

 The concern with osteoporosis is fragility fracture which is a fracture from either no stress other than weight bearing or from less force than would be needed to fracture healthy bone.
 Osteoporosis increases fracture risk approximately 70% compared to that in healthy bone.
 Osteopenia is not benign and increases the risk 31% compared to healthy bone.

-The emphasis in non-drug therapy for bone loss has been on the simple supplemental use of the raw materials needed to build bone; minerals such as calcium, magnesium and boron, and vitamins D and K2.
-While it is true that these factors are needed to maintain and build bone, the success of this supplemental use once significant bone loss has occurred has proven largely inadequate.
-The reason simply supplying the nutrients that are needed in bone health has only minimal effect on osteoporosis, is that bone loss is primarily related to imbalance in the activity of the different cells in bone.
+As an alternative to medication treatment of osteoporosis, many persons will try supplemental use of the raw materials needed to build bone; minerals such as calcium, magnesium and boron, and vitamins D and K2.
+While it is true that these factors are needed to maintain and build bone, the success of this supplemental use once significant bone loss has occurred has proven largely inadequate in making important increases in BMD.

-Healthy bone has the ability to constantly remodel, building more bone in areas of weight bearing stress and removing it from areas without this stress.
-When stress on bone changes, osteoclasts remove bone from non-stressed areas and osteoblasts build it in stressed areas.
-During the first half of life this activity is balanced.
+Healthy bone has the ability to constantly remodel, rebuilding older bone areas that develop damage from use.
+Osteoclasts remove bone from weakened areas and osteoblasts build new bone in these areas resulting in strong, healthy bone.
+During the first half of life this activity is balanced maintaining bone density and strength.
 Typically, between 50-60 years of age, there is a gradual shift in this balance with the osteoclasts becoming more active and the osteoblasts becoming less numerous and functional.
 The net effect of this imbalance is ongoing bone loss.

 Osteoclasts are activated by inflammation, something that has been shown to progressively increase with age.
 Inflammation is an immune process that helps to fight infection and initiate repair in the early postinjury period.
 The hallmark of inflammation in those two processes is that it is short term.
-Diseases associated with chronic inflammation such as rheumatoid arthritis are a known cause of osteoporosis.
+Chronic inflammation is a potent driver of osteoporosis.

-On the other side of the problem of osteoporotic bone loss, diminished numbers and activity of osteoblasts which build bone, therapies are now understood which can restore this function.
-The osteoblast population must constantly be replenished.
-New osteoblasts are produced by mesenchymal stem cells, cells that live primarily in bone marrow of long bones and adipose or fat cells.
 Stem cells must get a signal as to what tissue to migrate to and what cells to replenish.
-This homing signal in bone is from a proteins called bone morphogenic proteins (BMPs) which are released by the bone needing help.
+This homing signal in bone is from a proteins called bone morphogenic proteins (BMPs) which are released by the osteoblasts in bone needing replenishment.

 As the existing osteoblasts diminish, the release of BMPs declines diminishing the homing signal for stem cells.
-Two therapies can be used to restore BMPs signaling.
-The first is supplementation of BMPs.
-BMPs have been used extensively in repairing large bone defects related to trauma injecting them into bone implants.
-More recently they have become available in an oral supplement allowing targeting of broad areas of bone as seen in osteoporosis.
+Oral supplementation of BMPs can be used to enhance the bone repair process.
+BMPs have been used extensively in repairing large bone defects related to trauma.
+More recently they have become available in an oral supplement.

 .................................................................